Lessons from the 1940s – No Complaints

 They waded ashore in chest-deep water in Algeria and took shelter behind sand dunes.
 Snipers and strafing fighter planes aimed for them.
-They ate cold K-rations and dug slit trenches and dealt with fleas, mosquitoes, lice, and flies.
+They ate cold rations and dug slit trenches and dealt with fleas, mosquitoes, lice, and flies.
 And they were women.

 They had a difficult job to begin with.
 Work schedules varied, usually on the order of twelve hours a day, six days a week – but in crisis times, they worked far more.
 They took care of the wounded and watched healthy, promising young men die.
 Their tent hospitals were often bombed – sometimes by accident, sometimes when conditions forced them to set up close to military targets, and sometimes by intent.

 Sleep, when it came, was in a crowded tent with a slit trench down the middle – both for protection during attack and for drainage of rainwater.
 The women dealt with mud so thick it pulled their combat boots off.
 To prevent malaria, they took Atabrine which turned their skin yellow.
 Supplies were often short, and the women improvised with available materials.
-They washed their underthings in their helmets.
+They washed their hair and their underthings in their helmets.

 This was no day at the spa.

-I’m writing this in my nice clean office wearing nice clean clothes with a nice clean meal in my tummy.
+I wrote this in my nice clean office wearing nice clean clothes with a nice clean meal in my tummy.
 No mud.
 No bugs.
 No enemy attack.
 How often do I complain?

 How about you?